7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 Cielito Lindo is a great option if you’re traveling as a single person or a couple and you want private car services from the airport to Cabo.

-Again, you’ll receive email notification about how to meet the driver, who’ll be waiting for you outside the airport terminal.
+Cielito Lindo requires 3 days’ notice for individuals and 7 days’ notice for groups.
+You’ll receive email notification about how to meet the driver, who’ll be waiting for you outside the airport terminal.

 Your vehicle will be meticulously clean – and a welcome bottle of cold water will be waiting for you.

-They can stock your villa with groceries before you arrive – you need avocadoes to make guac and your other favorite Mexican food dishes!
+As Cielito Lindo is a travel agency, they also offer other services.
+For instance, they can stock your villa with groceries before you arrive.
+(Maybe you need avocados to make guac and your other favorite Mexican food dishes!)

 Cielito Lindo can also take you on private sightseeing trips to Todos Santos and La Paz.